weaviate/weaviate-io/tests/README.md

 Then, from the repo root directory, run `pytest` from the shell.
 This will initialize all tests.

+#### Test markers

+Tests are marked with `@pytest.mark.<marker>`, for example:

+`pyv4`: Tests Python snippets that use the v4 client library.
+`pyv3`: Tests Python snippets that use the v3 client library.
+`ts`: Tests JavaScript/TypeScript snippets in scripts.
+`java`: Tests Java snippets in scripts.
+`go`: Tests Go snippets in scripts.

+You can run tests for a specific marker by running `pytest -m <marker>`, for example `pytest -m pyv4` to run only tests for Python v4 snippets.

 #### Test configuration

 The tests and related files are located in `./tests`.
-Before tests are run, `pytest` is configured to run `start-weaviate.sh` to spin up two instances of Weaviate.
+Before tests are run, `pytest` is configured to run `start-weaviate.sh` to spin up multiple instances of Weaviate (e.g. per `docker-compose.yml`).

-- One with anonymous access at: `http://localhost:8080` and
-- One with API key access at: `http://localhost:8099` and

 Thus, tests can be run against a permanent WCS instance, or one of these two ephemeral instances.